-Population Foundation of India (PFI) is a national non-government organisation (NGO), which promotes and advocates for the effective formulation and implementation of gender sensitive population, health and development strategies and policies.
+Population Foundation of India is a national non-government organisation (NGO), which promotes and advocates for the effective formulation and implementation of gender sensitive population, health and development strategies and policies.
 The organisation was founded in 1970 by a group of socially committed industrialists under the leadership of the late JRD Tata and Dr Bharat Ram.
-PFI addresses population issues within the larger discourse of empowering women and men, so that they are able to take informed decisions related to their fertility, health and well-being.
+Population Foundation of India addresses population issues within the larger discourse of empowering women and men, so that they are able to make informed decisions related to their fertility, health and well-being.
 It works with the government, both at the national and state levels, and with NGOs, in the areas of family planning, reproductive and sexual health of adolescents, community action for health, scaling up of successful pilots and social and behaviour change communication.
-PFI is guided by an eminent governing board and advisory council comprising of distinguished persons from civil society, the government and the private sector.
+Population Foundation of India is guided by an eminent governing board and advisory council comprising of distinguished persons from civil society, the government and the private sector.

 50 Years of PFI

 In the first decade, Family Planning Foundation (FPF), focused on research and building knowledge on India’s changing demographics to support policymaking and programme planning.
 The organisation’s objective was to promote family planning as a means of economic and social well-being of the family.
 Significant progress was made in biomedical research, with focus on contraception for women, and also men.

 FPF used communication such as publications, seminars and films to engage with and inform policy makers and political leaders.
 In 1978, FPF produced a National Award-winning film ‘Parvati’ to highlight the benefits of family planning.

 Family Planning Foundation brought attention towards an integrated approach to family planning – focusing on reducing infant and maternal mortality.
 Ensuring people’s rights to sexual and reproductive health and choices were part of the new discourse.